 A general awareness regarding the General Data Protection Regulations (GDPR) requirements for data protection across The EU is everyone's concern.
-At OIS we are working with our own school Board; Stichting Openbaar Primair Onderwijs Haarlemmermeer (SOPOH) and external service providers who offer and support our school operating systems to ensure that the privacy and security of your personal data is correct and within the confines of the GDPR regulations.
+At OIS we are working with our own school Board Floreer and external service providers who offer and support our school operating systems to ensure that the privacy and security of your personal data is correct and within the confines of GDPR regulations.